 For the other methods, you can follow the Lab 2 method design process more explicitly.
-I've given you the descriptions, and they are good descriptions: think carefully about the questions in step 2 (p.
+I've given you the descriptions, and they are good descriptions: think carefully about the questions in step 2 of the design process (Lab 2 p.
 11) when you're trying to figure out what the methods' headers should be.